High-Altitude Medical

 ➤ more frequent urination during the day

-➤ greater loss of water from the body
+➤ increased loss of body fluids

-Additionally, water loss occurs through:
+Additional fluid loss occurs through:

-➤ breathing dry air
+➤ breathing dry mountain air

-➤ sweating during exertion
+➤ sweating during physical activity

 ➤ headache